Skip to main content

 3. Lions' return game shines.
 Detroit put the "dynamic" in the return phase.
 Khalil Dorsey blasted off for a 72-yard kickoff return.
 Kalif Raymond then took a punt return 64 yards.
 Those sprints set up short-field TDs.
 Early in the third quarter, Raymond finished the deal, weaving for a 90-yard punt return touchdown.
 The Lions generated 262 return yards on six total returns, with Raymond earning 190 of those.
 The unit’s +196 return yards over expected is the most in a game since at least 2018 (previous high, +160), per Next Gen Stats.
 Toss in kicker Jake Bates netting a career-long 51-yard field goal, and it was a banner day for the Lions special teams unit.

-Next Gen Stats Insight for Titans-Lions (via NFL Pro): Jahmyr Gibbs reached a top speed of 22.03 mph on his 70-yard TD run, the second-fastest speed by a ball carrier this season (behind only Brian Thomas Jr. in Week 5, 22.15).
+Next Gen Stats Insight for Titans-Lions (via NFL Pro): Jahmyr Gibbs reached a top speed of 22.03 mph on his 70-yard TD run, the second-fastest speed by a ball-carrier this season (behind only Brian Thomas Jr. in Week 5, 22.15).

 NFL Research: Amon-Ra St. Brown is the first Lions player with a receiving TD in five consecutive games in a season since Calvin Johnson in 2011.

-Indianapolis Colts 23, Houston Texans 20
+Houston Texans 23, Indianapolis Colts 20

 FULL BOX SCORE